 A significant characteristic of our business model is our large percentage of subscription-based contracts.
 Subscription-based revenues accounted for 78% of our total revenues in 2004 and decreased to 70% of total revenues in 2005 primarily due to the acquisition of SurveySite.
-Subscription-based revenues increased to 75% of total revenues in 2006 and to 78% of total revenues during the six months ended June 30, 2007.
+Subscription-based revenues increased to 75% of total revenues in 2006 and to 77% of total revenues during the first quarter of 2007.